wintercms/docs/backend-views-partials.md

 <a name="layouts"></a>
 ## Layouts and child layouts

-Back-end layouts reside in an optional **layouts/** directory of a plugin.
+Backend layouts reside in an optional **layouts/** directory of a plugin.
 A custom layout is set with the `$layout` property of the controller object.
 It defaults to the system layout called  `default`.

     /**
      * @var string Layout to use for the view.